-The year-on-year decrease of €11,532 thousand in the Solvency II carrying amount was mainly attributable to disposals of government and corporate bond holdings.
-This significant decrease was partly offset by a smaller year-on-year rise in government and corporate bond prices.
+The year-on-year increase of €84,343 thousand in the Solvency II carrying amount was mainly attributable to additions of government and corporate bond holdings.
+This increase was also fueled to a lesser extent by a year-on-year rise in government and corporate bond prices.

-The valuation difference results from valuation on the HGB balance sheet in line with the discretionary principle of lower of cost or market value based on the decision to hold the securities until maturity, and from recognition at fair value on the Solvency II balance sheet.
+The difference results partly from valuation on the HGB balance sheet in line with the discretionary principle of lower of cost or market value where the securities are held until maturity.
+It also results from recognition at fair value on the Solvency II balance sheet.